4 Steps for Rethinking Experiential Retail

 STEP 4: The associates.
 Hire for attitude and train for skill.
 And find people that know what it takes to create a great experience.
 People who ‘get it’ are not easy to find, but they’re out there waiting to work for that better experience.

-And there you have it, providing a great, modern experience, both physically and emotionally, comes down to some basic elements currently missing at a wide range of retail spaces.
+And there you have it, providing a great, modern experience, both physically and emotionally, comes down to some basic elements currently missing in a wide range of retail spaces.
 That’s partially because the message is change, and big change, for many.
-It could also be the main reason there’s been such a kick-back to the obvious idea of a new and better retail phenomenon.
+It could also be the main reason there’s been such a kickback to the obvious idea of a new and better retail phenomenon.
 Remember this; it won’t be easy.
 But no one ever said that retail was going to be a stroll through Bridge Park, did they?
-So, let’s get going on the ‘duh’ and create that great customer experience.
+So, let’s get going on the ‘duh’ and create that great customer-centric retail experience.

 Subscribe to Wayfind